abelberhane/ZombieShooter/README.md

 Game developed in C# and Visual Studio for a Zombie Shooter.
 While the Project I was reviewing let me know that this was an advanced project, I felt as though the elements used in this game were very similar.
 I was required to utilize OOP (Object Oriented Programming) and had some interesting interactions with the bullet class.
+Nominal Change.

 Working with a Progress Bar to show a Players health was new to me but the implementation was rather simple.
 I was able to change the Image shown depending on the Direction I needed to face.
 I was able to also learn how to dynamically populate Enemies and ammunition throughout